 Another time and money-saving advantage of online accounting software is the ability to allow your accountant direct access to your books through the online application, rather than having to manually transfer paper or electronic files whenever they need access to your accounts.

-Besides showing how much tax is payable on particular invoices, small business accounting software also allows you to prepare reports showing, for instance, how much of a specific tax your business has paid over a certain time period, making it easier to gather the data you need to complete and file required government tax forms (such as, in Canada, GST/HST returns).
-Some business accounting software even allows you to directly file GST/HST returns.
+Besides showing how much tax is payable on particular invoices, small business accounting software also allows you to prepare reports showing, for instance, how much of a specific tax your business has paid over a certain time period, making it easier to gather the data you need to complete and file required government tax forms.
+Some business accounting software even allows you to directly file returns.